IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 A note should be added about the option of using deuterium beams.
-While ions of this nuclear species already carry a neutron that we are trying to make in our target, these neutrons are easily released whenever the deuteron strikes any material (and its energy is above 4 to 5 MeV).
+While ions of this nuclear species already carry a neutron that we are trying to make in our target, these neutrons are easily released, and carry the very high beam velocity, whenever the deuteron strikes any material.
 Practical experience is that the fast neutron fields around deuteron accelerators from beam losses is very high and preventing activation is extremely difficult.
 In general deuteron beams are avoided as much as possible.